Jeremy Pena Player Props: Astros vs. Guardians

 Jeremy Pena At The Plate

-- Pena leads Houston with a slugging percentage of .430, fueled by 25 extra-base hits.
+- Pena leads Houston in slugging percentage (.427) thanks to 25 extra-base hits.

-- In 63.9% of his 61 games this season, Pena has picked up at least one hit.
-He's also had 18 multi-hit games.

-- Pena has had an RBI in 18 games this season (29.5%), including seven multi-RBI outings (11.5%).
-He has also driven home three or more of his team's runs in one contest.
+- Pena has picked up an RBI in 29.0% of his games this year, with more than one RBI in 11.3% of his games.
+He has also produced three or more runs in one contest.

-- He has scored in 29 of 61 games this year, and more than once 6 times.
+- In 29 of 62 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.